mikestuller/mikestuller.github.io/midiWorx.md

 #### Panel Stack Navigation

 Select a module by tapping on its node or on its control panel.
 The Panel Stack automatically shifts up or down to display the currently selected module.
-Use the up and down chevron buttons on each control panel to change the order of the panels in the Panel Stack.
-Swipe up or down on the Drag Handle of a control panel to shift the entire Panel Stack up or down.
-Swipe right on the Drag Handle of a control panel to minimize the Panel Stack in order to view more of the workspace.
+Use the up and down chevron buttons ("&#8963;" and "&#8964;") on each control panel to change the order of the panels in the Panel Stack.
+Swipe up or down on the drag handle (the grid of dots) of a control panel to shift the entire Panel Stack up or down.
+Swipe right on the drag handle of a control panel to minimize the Panel Stack in order to view more of the workspace.
 Once minimized, swipe left on a Drag Handle to maximize the Panel Stack.

 [Home](#midiworx)